jisc-services/Public-Documentation/PublicationsRouter/sword-in/USER.md

 Get the URL of the collection from the Service Document the same in the previous section.
 Instead of submitting a package, you can submit multiple files.
 An example of this, using curl is below:

-    curl -i --data-binary "@jats.xml" -H "Content-Disposition: attachment; filename=jats.xml" -H "Content-Type: application/xml" -H "In-Progress: true" https://email:password@pubrouter.jisc.ac.uk/sword/collections/<YOUR_USER_ID>
+    curl -i --data-binary "@jats.xml" -H "Content-Disposition: attachment; filename=jats.xml" -H "Content-Type: application/xml" -H "In-Progress: true" https://email:password@pubrouter.jisc.ac.uk/sword/collections/<YOUR_ACCOUNT_ID>

 After this, you can continue your deposit by using the "Edit-Media" IRI as part of the SWORD2 spec, which will be listed in the deposit receipt of the previous request.
 Just remember to set the In-Progress header to false (or not set it at all) when you have finished depositing files, or it will never be processed:

-    curl -i --data-binary "@article.pdf" -H "Content-Disposition: attachment; filename=article.pdf" -H "Content-Type: application/xml" https://email:password@pubrouter.jisc.ac.uk/sword/collections/<YOUR_USER_ID>/<YOUR_NOTIFICATION_ID>/media
+    curl -i --data-binary "@article.pdf" -H "Content-Disposition: attachment; filename=article.pdf" -H "Content-Type: application/xml" https://email:password@pubrouter.jisc.ac.uk/sword/collections/<YOUR_ACCOUNT_ID>/<YOUR_NOTIFICATION_ID>/media

-You can repeat this for as many files as you like, but note that any XML files submitted in this way MUST be JATS XML files or they will fail to create notifications.
+You can repeat this for as many files as you like, but note that while any number of XML files may be submitted, only the first - which MUST be JATS XML - will be processed as meta-data and used to create the notification; the remainder will be treated as supplementary article files.

 ## Retrieving details of previously created notifications